zombodb/zombodb/CREATE-INDEX.md

 If you only wish to index, and as such only be able to query/aggregate, specific columns, you can use the Postgres `ROW()` constructor in a custom function to return a custom type that represents the shape of the row you wish to index.
+Be warned: this function must be a one-argument function that takes the table row type (other types are not allowed!) as its only argument and returns whatever your custom type is.

 First however, you must define a custom Postgres composite data type in which to cast the columns you wish to index.\